joaoduartepinto/DevOps-SWitCH/Ca1/README.md

 ### 3.7.
 Bug-Fixing

 A bug was discovered in production.
-The email field only made validations of null, empty or white, not making validation if the entered email was in a valid email format.
+The email field only made validations of null, empty or blank, not making validation if the entered email was in a valid email format.

 - For the bug fixing, the following steps were performed:
     1. A new branch was created: fix-invalid-email;